noisebridge/gung-heap/README.md

 5. **add** project files in the directory
 6. **zip** the `gung-heap` folder into `gung-heap.zip` and send it to `robbintt (at) gmail.com`
     - Please include the subject line `Noisebridge gung heap submission: your-project`

+### What about the wiki?

+The wiki is a datastore, definitely put stuff there.
+Things can go here and there.